Second World War RAAF Buildings, Maryborough Airport: History

 The site was secured for RAAF use in December 1940 under the provisions of National Security (General) Regulations, but the existing airfield was inadequate and the Air Board set about acquiring more land to extend runways and facilities.
 The aerodrome covered an area of approximately 355 acres comprising the civil aerodrome on State land vested in the trusteeship of Maryborough City Council (133 acres), several holdings owned by the Council (84 acres), land held by 15 different private owners and public roads (138 acres).
 The land acquired was partially developed and included a sawmill, service station and several dairies. £257,928 was allocated for buildings, construction works, engineering services, furniture and fittings.
 By April 1941 the land was being cleared and runways and buildings constructed.
 The training school was opened 18 September 1941 and the first intake was on 16 November when work was still being carried out.

-On 7 December 1941 the United States of America entered the war following the bombing of American ships by Japanese aircraft at Pearl Harbour in Hawaii.
+On 7 December 1941 the United States of America entered the war following the bombing of American ships by Japanese aircraft at Pearl Harbor in Hawaii.
 The EATS scheme was suspended for reassessment in response to the perceived threat to Australia.
 However, Australia initially had few planes and it was decided in February 1942 by the War Cabinet to continue the scheme but retain enough aircrew in Australia to crew home and Pacific based squadrons and recall some experienced aircrew.
 Australian and American personnel poured into Queensland as plans for the defence of Australia and the conduct of the war in the Pacific were quickly implemented.

 The demand on materials, services and labour was beyond the scope of local resources and manufacture.
 Queensland had a small population and no heavy manufacturing, as the southern states had.
 The first buildings erected at the outbreak of war were "P" series huts, pre-cut of timber and galvanised iron and assembled on site.
 There are three huts of this type remaining at Maryborough.
 A prefabrication scheme was then proposed whereby components were made in the south, shipped to where they were needed and assembled on site.
 Designs took into account the scarcity of labour and of some materials.
 Bellman aircraft hangars were such prefabricated buildings and contracts were let for the construction of two Bellman hangars for Maryborough.

 The war in the Pacific quickly escalated as the Philippines and Singapore were attacked by Japan.
 Darwin was first bombed on 19 February 1942 and 14,000 Australians were taken prisoner following the fall of Singapore in February 1942.